dotnet/arcade/Documentation/TeamProcess/One-Pagers/bcm-emergency-staging-pipeline-optimizations-12261.md

 ## Risks

-- the release pipeline is closely connected to the staging, we need to check that all assets it needs are being published with the expected changes and in the expected location.
+- the release pipeline is closely connected to the staging - Stage-DotNet is listed as a resource in Release-DotNet from which build artifacts are being downloaded, the release pipeline also expects that assets are published to certain feeds and storage acccounts.
+We need to check that all assets it needs are being published with the expected changes and in the expected location.

 - make sure that the critical stages of Stage-DotNet have all the needed assets.
 It is possible that additional changes need to be made in the jobs consuming or publishing artifacts, but on a first glance validation stages don't produce outputs that are used in later stages.